Getting Back to Exercise Postpartum

 - Written by Lisa Weeks, MPT

-Exercise has shown to be beneficial in all stages of life.
+Exercise has shown to be beneficial in all stages of life, and the postpartum period is no exception.

 Some of the benefits of postpartum exercise are: